Ontario Autism Program

 You do not need to register again if you:

 - have previously registered your child for the Ontario Autism Program

-- already submitted your registration form and supporting documents to the Ministry of Children, Community and Social Services
+- already submitted a registration form and supporting documents to the Ministry of Children, Community and Social Services

-If you have questions about registering your child, you can contact the central resource team.
+If you have questions about registering your child, you can contact AccessOAP:

 Your child with autism may also be eligible for other government programs for children with special needs.

 Learn about foundational family services for everyone registered in the Ontario Autism Program and how to find services.